 Taking care of an animal can be more overwhelming than one might imagine.
 Beyond the daily necessities, pet-owners opt to purchase treats and toys for their furry friends.
 BarkBox has stood out as a force to be reckoned with in the pet subscription space.
 Offering pet toys and accessories, BarkBox delivers regular shipments that can update your pet’s collection of toys.

 Subscriptions for Everything

 Like any industry, sales depend on positioning a product for the right audience.
 Subscribers of online subscription services most commonly fall between 25 and 44 years old.
-This finding presents a rather large pool in which marketing can draw from.
+This finding presents a rather large pool from which marketing can draw.
 Thankfully, this makes new markets welcome in this space.
 Nearly every type of subscription box has a want and a need that it can fulfill.
 But some are more popular and common than others.

 So, as a business owner looking to target the most profitable demographic for your service, what should your next step be?

 Whether you have a marketing team or just the internet at the ready, doing some simple research on your audience is a great first step.

 If you already have a subscription service and want to better target your audience, reaching out to past and current customers is a common tactic.
 Providing surveys or review links is one way to get immediate feedback.
 Likewise, having your customers fill out a form with their purchases can bring back helpful data.

 If this is a startup or your first business, there may be limited resources for acquiring information about your customers.
 Therefore, it’s imperative to conduct research to better gauge who could best utilize your service.
 Depending on your budget, Google Analytics can be a great start.
 Tracking who’s visiting and interacting with your website gives you a major advantage.